logisparte/shell-utils/docs/utils/colorize.md

 # colorize

-Colorize text to be displayed in the terminal
+Colorize text to be printed in the terminal

 ## Usage